 To smooth the testing experience this year, DLM staff have made some revisions to features found in KITE™ Educator Portal.

 An updated version of KITE Client (2.1) is now available for Macintosh users.
 Users who experienced issues with installing KITE Client 2.0 on Macintosh computers may install this update to resolve those issues.

 Dynamic Learning Maps appointed two new members to its Technical Advisory Committee (TAC) last week, bringing the committee's total appointments to nine experts in assessment.

-The Lawrence Journal-World recently reported on the progress of Dynamic Learning Maps™, a project of the Center for Educational Testing and Evaluation based at the University of Kansas in Lawrence.
+The Lawrence Journal-World recently reported on the progress of the Dynamic Learning Maps™ project, produced by the Center for Educational Testing and Evaluation at the University of Kansas in Lawrence, Kan.

 We are pleased to announce an updated release of the KITE Client that supports Apple OS X Yosemite.
 Additionally, this release fixes an application start up issue on Apple OS X Mavericks (10.9.5), which prevented the application from opening.

-Dynamic Learning Maps™ is pleased to announce an updated release of the KITE Client for iPads.
-This release improves the security of the testing environment as well as resolves several error messages.
+An updated release of the KITE Client for iPad is now available for use with DLM® assessments.
+This release improves the security of the testing environment and resolves several error messages.
 If Automatic Updates are enabled on your iPad, no action is required.